 Many people who get a speeding ticket for the first time choose to enroll in traffic school.
 This is a wise decision, as it means no points on your license.
 Most states offer this option as well, and it’s convenient because you can do it entirely online.
 You don’t have to worry too much, traffic school basically teaches you about how to be a safe driver and tests your knowledge at the end.
 Considering everything else, this won’t take a long time and it’s definitely worth the slight inconvenience for a clean record.

 Your Insurance Rate

-Getting speeding tickets can send your car insurance rate through the roof, but only if you admit guilt of going over the posted speed limit or cannot get it taken care of in some way.
+Getting speeding tickets can send your car insurance rate through the roof, but only if you admit guilt of going over the posted speed limit or if you can’t take care of the ticket in some way.
 If you are planning to admit guilt and pay the ticket, you should get in touch with your insurer right away.
 It is important that you know what to expect in terms of how much your rate will increase, especially if it’s your first speeding ticket and you don’t have any clue at all.